univention/univention-corporate-server/doc/debian-admins/system.rst

    configuration directories.

-   The local configuration possibilities strongly depend on the service you have in mind and what their configuration options offer at all.
+   The local configuration possibilities strongly depend on the service you have in mind and what configuration options it offers.

    Examples: